openshift/origin-server/node/README.writing_cartridges.md

-When creating an instance of your cartridge for use by a gear, OpenShift will copy the files, links and directories from the cartridge library with the exclusion of the opt directory.
-The opt directory will be sym-linked into the gear's cartridge instance.
+When creating an instance of your cartridge for use by a gear, OpenShift will copy the files, links and directories from the cartridge library with the exclusion of the `usr` directory.
+The `usr` directory will be sym-linked into the gear's cartridge instance.
 This allows for sharing of libraries and other data across all cartridge instances.